nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 04 - Transcription.md

 53:06.600 --> 53:07.720 Yeah, yeah, yeah.

-53:07.720 --> 53:29.520 So, as the frost breath weighs over you, Rurik takes 15 points of cold damage, and Ruriken
+53:07.720 --> 53:29.520 So, as the frost breath weighs over you, Rurik takes 15 points of cold damage, and Rurik

 53:29.520 --> 53:32.700 takes 30 points of cold damage.